 Please note: there are no group study rooms available in the Main Library.

-The 5th floor of the Main Library is a designated silent area.
+Floor 5 of the Main Library is a designated silent area.
 Please note there are no PCs but laptops and tablets may be used.

 ECA Library has a total of 48 study spaces at desks and tables and informal, soft seating for a further 27 people.